The gym of the future will be virtual, gamified, and totally immersive

 The gym is no longer simply a place just to exercise; it’s the new gathering place.

 “Community” is the buzzword of late, with every studio attempting to build a network of engaged clients.
-This has big gyms like Planet Fitness emulating the atmosphere of boutique studios by building a “gym within a gym”—a more compact, intimate space within their four walls.
+This has big gyms emulating the atmosphere of boutique studios by building a “gym within a gym”—a more compact, intimate space within their four walls.

 Personalization and tribalism fuel the boutique demand, especially among millennials, explains Poppler.
 “Most people want to be with ‘their people,’ the people like them who have the same passions.
 Boutiques deliver on that, whether you are a cyclist and want to be around others in an indoor cycling space, or a yoga practitioner, or a CrossFitter.”